alexeskenazi/cs-375-assignment5/assignment_report.md

 #### Algorithm 2: O(n²) - No Revisits

-This algorithm precomputes all possible city pairs upfront for faster lookups.
+This algorithm precomputes all possible city pairs upfront, but with the constraint that no city can be visited more than once.

 **Steps:**

-1. Run Dijkstra's algorithm once from capital 'a'
+1. Run Dijkstra's algorithm once from capital 'a' with parent tracking
 2. For every pair of cities (u, v) where neither is the capital:
+   * Extract the actual path from a to u using parent pointers
+   * Extract the actual path from a to v using parent pointers
+   * Check if these two paths share any vertices (except 'a')
+   * If they share vertices: Mark as invalid (no valid path without revisits)
-   * Store path u → a → v with distance dist[u] + dist[v]
+   * If they don't share vertices: Store path u → a → v with distance dist[u] + dist[v]
-   * Save in a map for quick lookup
-3. When queried, just look up the precomputed result
+3. When queried, look up the precomputed result

-**Time Complexity:** O(n²) because we compute all city pairs **Space Complexity:** O(n²) to store all pairs
+**Time Complexity:** O(n²) because we check all city pairs **Space Complexity:** O(n²) to store all pairs

-**Trade-off:** Algorithm 1 is faster for few queries, Algorithm 2 is faster for many queries.
+**Key Difference from Algorithm 1:** Algorithm 2 enforces that the path from u→a and the path from a→v must be vertex-disjoint (except at 'a').
+If the shortest paths share any vertices, Algorithm 2 rejects the path as invalid.

 ### Problem B.3: Bellman-Ford Algorithm (Bonus)